 When it comes to cloud computing, there are two giant elephants in the room: Google Cloud and AWS.
 The explosion of cloud computing over the last few years speaks to its cost-efficiency, reliability, and, most importantly, security.

 So how do you pick between Google Cloud and AWS?
 This guide will help you figure out which platform is best suited to various business needs.
-Many of the core features offered by Google Cloud & AWS are very similar, but we've selected a few of the most relevant and essential distinctions to compare when it comes to the providers.
+Many of the core features offered by Google Cloud & AWS are very similar, but we've selected a few of the most relevant and essential distinctions.
 From cost considerations to storage configurations, we hope to provide insight into the strengths and weaknesses of each cloud computing platform.

 Security is a big factor when it comes to cloud systems.
 More than 8 billion consumer records were accessed by hackers last year, with credit card numbers and encrypted passwords exposed in many cases.
-Huge security breaches have cost companies millions.
+Security breaches can cost companies millions of dollars.

 AWS has similar protocols, but you get to decide whether AWS looks after those keys, or you have complete control over them.
 Google Cloud leverages its relationships with some of the biggest internet service providers in the world to protect your data while in transit (moving between platforms).
 AWS, on the other hand, lets you create private networks to control access to your instances and applications.